Amethyst Guide: Colour Centres, Origins, Varieties & Jewellery

 Caring for an amethyst strand

-Amethyst is durable for daily wear, with one exception: prolonged ultraviolet exposure will fade it.
+Amethyst is durable for daily wear, but prolonged intense light, heat and abrupt temperature change can affect it.
 Treat a strand the way you would a watercolour — wear it freely, but do not store it on a sunlit windowsill or in a glass display case in direct daylight.
-Avoid hot springs, saunas and ultrasonic cleaners; the temperatures involved in commercial steam cleaning are well within the range that begins to alter the colour centre.
-Clean with lukewarm water and a soft cloth.
+GIA advises against steam cleaning; ultrasonic cleaners are usually safe unless the stone is dyed or fracture-filled.
+Clean with warm soapy water and a soft cloth.
 Keep the strand away from harder stones (topaz, sapphire, diamond), which will scratch the polish, and from sharp impacts to bead edges, where conchoidal fracture starts.

 How BE. grades and selects amethyst